A weekend in the woods: Lake Houston Wilderness Park

 Just on the outskirts of downtown Houston lies Lake Houston Wilderness Park.
 With just under five thousand acres of hiking trails to explore this is the perfect place to spend the day.
-With only a thirty minute drive to get here it’s a great place to hang out for the day or stay for a few days.
+With only a thirty minute drive to get here it’s a great place to hang out for the day or camp for a few days.
 There is so much to do here.
 From several options for camping, endless hiking trails, or lots of fun classes and nature events you can participate in, you’re sure to enjoy your stay.
 Our favorite thing about this park is the Peach Creek River.
 It’s great for those hot summer days of bare feet, rolled up pant legs, and lots of play!

-We all decided it would be a great idea to rent an a-frame cabin and have a girls weekend with the kids.
+We decided it would be a great idea to rent an a-frame cabin and have a girls weekend with the kids.
 We had all these great ideas of roasting smores, letting the kids play in the creek until sunset, and cooking our dinner over an open fire.
 Well, that’s not e x a c t l y how things happened but it’s always the unplanned events that make for fun story telling.

 Getting to Lake Houston Wilderness Park